PsyTeachR/reprores-v2/docs/04-data.md

 :::

 ::: {.warning data-latex=""}
 You can't mix data types in a vector; all elements of the vector must be the same data type.
 If you mix them, R will "coerce" them so that they are all the same.
 If you mix doubles and integers, the integers will be changed to doubles.
-If you mix characters and numeric types, the numbers will be coerced to characters, so `10` would turn into "10".
+If you mix characters and numeric types, the numbers will be <a class='glossary' target='_blank' title='Changing the data type of values in a vector to a single compatible type.' href='https://psyteachr.github.io/glossary/c#coercion'>coerced</a> to characters, so `10` would turn into "10".
 :::

 #### Selecting values from a vector